 Although being turned away from a job can be a hard pill to swallow, like most nasty tasting vitamins, it is beneficial.
 Nobody goes through their career without facing any form of rejection.

-It builds resilience, urges us to do better, and builds character.
-Try and challenge negative emotions into motivation… you’ve got this!
+It builds resilience, urges us to do better, and builds character for the next time you may experience job rejection depression.
+Try and challenge negative emotions into motivation and don’t forget, you’ve got this!